ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 * This command will record an entry for each file in the `MANIFEST` directory.
 * Optionally you can tag each file with patient, specimen or other identifiers.
 See `g3t add --help` for more information.
+* Note: `g3t add`, as opposed to git add, creates entries for data files rather than just staging files for a g3t commit.
+Your data files remain in place and are not checked in.

 ### Create meta data for your files.
 The `g3t meta init` command will take care of creating FHIR compliant data for you.